-In addition, Red Hat OpenShift Container Storage is persistent software-defined storage integrated with and optimized for Red Hat OpenShift Container Platform.
-OpenShift Container Storage offers highly scalable, persistent storage for cloud-native applications that require features such as encryption, replication, and availability across the hybrid multicloud.
+In addition, Red Hat OpenShift Data Foundation is persistent, software-defined storage integrated with and optimized for Red Hat OpenShift.
+OpenShift Data Foundation offers highly scalable, persistent storage for cloud-native applications that require features such as encryption, replication, and availability across the hybrid multicloud.

 - A persistent volume (PV) can be mounted on a host in any way supported by the resource provider.
 Providers will have different capabilities and each PV's access modes are set to the specific modes supported by that particular volume.
-For example, NFS can support multiple read/ write clients, but a specific NFS PV might be exported on the server as read-only.
+For example, NFS can support multiple read/write clients, but a specific NFS PV might be exported on the server as read-only.
 Each PV gets its own set of access modes describing that specific PV's capabilities.
-Such as ReadWriteOnce, ReadOnlyMany, and ReadWriteMany. - For shared storage (e.g., NFS, Ceph, Gluster), the trick is to have the shared storage persistent volume (PV) register its group ID (gid) as an annotation on the PV resource.
-When the PV is claimed by the pod, the annotated gid will be added to the supplemental groups of the pod and give that pod access to the contents of the shared storage. - For block storage (e.g., EBS, GCE Persistent Disks, iSCSI), container platforms can use SELinux capabilities to secure the root of the mounted volume for non-privileged pods, making the mounted volume owned by, and only visible to, the container it is associated with.
+Such as ReadWriteOnce, ReadOnlyMany, and ReadWriteMany. - ▶ For shared storage (e.g., NFS, Red Hat Ceph® Storage), the trick is to have the shared storage PV register its group ID (gid) as an annotation on the PV resource.
+When the PV is claimed by the pod, the annotated gid will be added to the supplemental groups of the pod and give that pod access to the contents of the shared storage. - For block storage (e.g., EBS, GCE Persistent Disks, iSCSI), container platforms can use Security-Enhanced Linux (SELinux) capabilities to provide security for the root of the mounted volume for non-privileged pods, making the mounted volume owned by, and only visible to, the container it is associated with

-Of course, you should take advantage of the security features available in your chosen storage solution.
+Of course, you should also take advantage of the security features available in your chosen storage solution.